jgressmann/tinyusb/examples/device/sllin/README.md

 cangen slcan0  -x -R -I b -n 1
 ```

-#### Send Master Frames
+#### Master Transmission

-To send a master frame, first configure the frame data as you would for a slave, then send the request.
+To send a master request frame, first configure the frame data as you would for a response, then send the header.

 ## Serial Line CAN (slcan) Protocol